haxetink/tink_template/README.md

 ### Template Expression Syntax

-From this point forward we will use the handlebars-like dialect, because of the clear distinction it makes between start and end of a template stament.
+From this point forward the code samples will use the `tt` flavor, because of the clear distinction it makes between start and end of a template stament.
-Statements start with a keyword.
-Anything else is considered a Haxe expression and if successfully parsed is added to the output, escaped depending on its type.
+Special statements start with a keyword.
+Anything else is considered a Haxe expression and if successfully parsed is added to the output, [escaped depending on its type](#escaping).

+#### Comments

+Any template statement that starts and ends with an `*` is considered a comment, e.g `::* comment *::` in `mtt` mode and `(:* comment *)` in `tt` mode.

 #### Not outputting